crums-io/stowkwik/README.md

 ## How to Use

 This [API](https://github.com/gnahraf/stowkwik/tree/master/src/main/java/com/gnahraf/stowkwik) calls an object store an `ObjectManager`.
-Right now there are 3 types of these:
+Right now there are 4 types of these:

 * `BinaryObjectManager`
 * `XmlObjectManager`
 * `BytesManager`
+* `FileManager`

 Like the names suggest, the first is machine readable, the second is human readable.
 Computing hash state from machine readable byte sequences is usually straight forward since in most applications if two objects' byte